Carlos Santana Preview, Player Props: Brewers vs. Cardinals

 Carlos Santana At The Plate

-- Santana has an RBI in 51 of 142 games this season, with multiple RBI in 22 of them.
+- Santana has had an RBI in 51 games this season (35.9%), including 22 multi-RBI outings (15.5%).
 He has also driven in three or more of his team's runs in seven contests.

+- He has scored in 40.8% of his games this season, with more than one run scored in 10.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.